teldridge11/logKextClientElCapitan/README.md

 <b>STEP 3:</b>

 Many people run into an issue where the keylogger stops logging after a short period of time.
 To fix this, create a new file `logKextKiller.py`.
-(The code to create the file is included in this repository under `logKextKiller.py`)
+(The code to create a logKextKiller daemon is included in this repository under `logKextKiller.py`)

 <b>STEP 4:</b>